mesonbuild/meson/docs/markdown/Unit-tests.md

 testsuite container, with each case named by the number of the result.

-When tests use the `gtest` protocol Meson will inject arguments to the test to generate it's own JUnit XML, which Meson will include as part of this XML file.
+When tests use the `gtest` protocol Meson will inject arguments to the test to generate its own JUnit XML, which Meson will include as part of this XML file.

 *New in 0.55.0*